MarcoZufferli/marcozufferli.github.io/content/posts/not_so_brief_overview_about_kerberos.md

 2. Windows (this action is not performed by Kerberos.dll) will attach to the the LogonSession of the user just created ALL the previously loaded SSPs (even if only "kerberos.dll" was actively used for the authentication phase in this context), these SSPs [as already mentioned](#6), will contain the authenticated user’s credentials in plaintext; this happens to ensure Network Logon SSO functionality (Kerberos or NTLM) since these network protocol requires the use of the current account’s NT Hash (which is derivable from the plaintext password).

-    It means that if an attacker is able to dump a Logon Session, he will able to see ALL the associated SSPs along with their stored credentials in plaintext (generally speaking since exist some feature that mitigate this logic) (dumpable with [sekurlsa::logonpasswords](https://adsecurity.org/?page_id=1821)).
+    It means that if an attacker is able to dump a Logon Session, he will able to see ALL the associated SSPs along with their stored credentials in plaintext (generally speaking because exist some features that mitigate this logic) (dumpable with [sekurlsa::logonpasswords](https://adsecurity.org/?page_id=1821)).

   > In reality the MSV SSP ([1](https://zer1t0.gitlab.io/posts/attacking_ad/#ntlm-ssp), [2](https://www.praetorian.com/blog/inside-mimikatz-part1/)) will instead provide the NT Hash of the password.